at0g/nunjucks-loader/examples/simple-example/readme.md

 ## Files of note

 - `webpack.config.js` registers the nunjucks loader
-- `entry.js` includes hello.nunj and renders the content in the browser
+- `entry.js` includes hello.njk and renders the content in the browser
-- `hello.nunj` A simple template
+- `hello.njk` A simple template